 Color: Bright and rich reds with blue undertones add vibrancy to the alabaster skin, so play it cool.
-If you still opt in for a darker shade or red, make sure you add a bit of contour/blush to your face, so you don’t look washed out.
+If you still opt for a darker shade of red, make sure you add a bit of contour/blush to your face, so you don’t look washed out.

 Red Lipstick for Medium Complexion

 Color: Complexions with yellow undertones turn a glowing tan with a little help from a tangerine-tinged bullet.
 Unlike your fair girlfriends, you should steer clear of blue undertones, which can turn pink on medium, olive-toned skin — girls with medium skin tone should opt for a fiery red.